-Since 2011, there have been repeated attacks carried out by extremist Israeli settlers in reprisal for Israeli government action against illegal settlement activity.
-These attacks, often referred to as “price tag” incidents, target mosques, churches, Arab and Jewish homes and property, Israeli military bases and vehicles, as well as other settlers.
+Since 2011, there have been repeated attacks carried out by extremist Israeli Jews against Israeli Arabs and Palestinians, often in reprisal for Israeli government action against illegal settlement activity.
+These attacks, which have been labeled “price tag” incidents, target mosques, churches, Arab and Jewish homes and property, Israeli military bases and vehicles, as well as other Israeli Jews.
 They involve the desecration of property with anti-Arab and anti-government slogans including the phrase “price tag”, often accompanied by hateful and racist slogans, the name of an illegal settlement, or a reference to an Israeli casualty of Palestinian terrorism, the implication being that the violent incident is the “cost” of Israeli government action on settlements or for anti-Israeli violence.

-In recent months, Israeli police have established a special unit tasked with cracking down on those committing price tag assaults.
-The unit has thus far had some minimal success.
+Last year the Israeli police established a special unit tasked with cracking down on those committing price tag assaults.
+The unit has thus far had minimal success.

 On July 2, 2013, Israeli Defense Minister Moshe Ya’alon announced that price tag attacks would henceforth be defined as “illegal organizing” and treated in a similar fashion to acts of terror.
 Additionally, the Israeli Ministry of Education and the General Security Services (GSS) recently launched an educational program, called Hebrew Shepard, designed to work with the so-called Hilltop Youth (teenage Israeli settlers who are involved in establishing illegal outposts outside of existing settlements) to dissuade them from carrying out price tag attacks.

 Many top Israeli leaders have condemned the price tag phenomenon, including Prime Minister Netanyahu, President Peres and other senior elected officials, religious leaders and members of civil society.